Free Profit and Loss Statement Templates (Monthly & Annual)

 With the cash method, a business owner can have records of cash transactions in and out of the business.
 This method is also called the cash accounting method.
 For any cash a business owner receives, they will indicate it as revenues, and for any cash that leaves, it will be indicated as liabilities.

-Business owners with smaller businesses or companies mainly prefer this method of preparing a profit and loss statement.
+Business owners with smaller businesses or companies mainly prefer this method of preparing a P&L statement.
 It is simple and is also the best for personal P&L statements to manage personal finances.

 Accrual method